REASONS WHY REMOTE WORK DOES NOT WORK

-The majority of employees love the idea of working from home due to a number of reasons.
+Majority employees love the idea of working from home due to a number of reasons.
 Its benefits are well-known; freeing up of office space, saving on travelling expenses, improving employee satisfaction, the list goes on.
 Yet, many organizations are hesitant to allow their employees to work from home.
 Why is it that an employer that has drawn a line in the sand and said “no” to remote work?
 Organizations have their reasons for sticking to such a policy.
 Thus, in this article we are going to talk about the reasons why remote work doesn’t work.

-Reasons why Remote Work Doesn’t Work
+Reasons Why Remote Work Doesn’t Work

 Here are six reasons why organizations may be suspect of remote employees –

 - It Would Be Unfair to Allow Some Employees to Work Remotely – Let’s say that some employees can be trusted to work remotely while some can’t.
 Does an organization then let some of its employees work from home while not allowing others to leave the office?
 The problem with a move like this is that it will cause conflicts and distance amongst the employees.
-Those stuck in the office will become resentful of others because they get to work from the comfort of their homes.
+Those stuck in the office will become resentful of others because they get to work from their homes.
 Then the organization might have a mutiny on its hands, which wouldn’t be good for the organization’s productivity.

 - Repetitive Tasks are not for Remote Working – It’s proven that working from home improves the productivity for jobs that require creativity, but at the same time, it actually hinders jobs that are repetitive in nature, like data entry.
-Home is well known for harboring many distractions, like video games, pets, television, snacks, etc. Employees who have to do repetitive jobs are more prone to being distracted by the comforts of home due to difficulty in maintaining work-life boundaries.
+Home is well known for harboring many distractions, like video games, pets, television, snacks, etc. Employees who have to do repetitive jobs are more distracted by the comforts of home due to difficulty in maintaining work-life boundaries.